mvolkmann/blog/src/oci-smalltalk-article.md

 aims to remain small and easy to learn.
 Missing features can be implemented by combining the features that are present and by installing more packages.
-The Cuis mascot is southern mountain cavy found in Argentina which is a tailless rodent that looks similar to a very large mouse.
+The Cuis mascot is a southern mountain cavy found in Argentina, which is a tailless rodent that looks similar to a very large mouse.
 The word "cuis" in Rioplatense Spanish means "squeak".